AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 # Channels {#channels}

 TVE Dashboard channels are the primary sources of video content provided by Multichannel Video Programming Distributors (MVPDs).
 These channels are characterized by their unique addresses and provide subscribers with continuous access to a specific range of content through Set-Top Box (STB).

-When you are logged in to TVE Dashboard, you can modify the settings of the associated channels.
-To configure channels in TVE Dashboard, follow these steps:
+When you log in to the TVE Dashboard, you can customize the settings for channels associated with a specific programmer.

-1. Log in with your authorized programmer credentials.
-1. Select **Channels** tab under **Configurations** in the left panel.
+To configure channels in the TVE Dashboard, navigate to the **Channels** tab under **Configurations** in the left panel.

-   A list of available channels for a particular programmer is displayed.
-This list presents key details about each channel as follows:
+A list of linked channels with key details is displayed.
+The details include:

    * **Display Name**: The brand name of the channel used for commercial purposes.
-* **Channel Id**: A unique address within the system, also known as requestor Id that serves as a reference for internal processes and identification.
+   * **Channel Id**: A unique system address, also referred to as requestor Id.
    * **Integrations**: The number of connections established with MVPDs.

-   To quickly locate a channel, you can enter its display name in **Search**.
+To quickly locate a channel, you can enter the display name in **Search**.

-You can perform the following operations with channels:
+Select a desired channel from the list to perform the following actions:

 * [Manage channel configurations](#manage-channel-conf)
 * [Add new channel](#add-new-channel)